cogscicraig/UVA_Brainhack_2025/docs/index.md

 Please complete the associated [INTEREST FORM](https://docs.google.com/forms/d/e/1FAIpQLSfvPhS4zap0IQcJPFgHGkHC3FtQ1hPoZa68psjaY3ugceDI2A/viewform?usp=sharing) if you plan on joining us.
 If there's a topic you want to learn, let it be known; if there's a topic you want to teach, even better!
 I've prepared a tentative schedule based on initial responses (see below), but it's super flexible.
 <br><br>
-I'm using this form to gauge interest/experience and determine "Lunch-&-Learn" content -- let me know what you want us to cover!!

-<br><br>

 ---
 ## (Tentative) Schedule 📅

-Here's a roungh draft of the [Weekly Schedule](./schedule.md).
-I've included a very basic list of topics we *could* cover, but I'm happy to make adjustments -- it depends on who wants to participate and what people say on the interest form.
+Here's a rough draft of the [Weekly Schedule](./schedule.md).
+I've included a very basic list of topics we *could* cover, but I'm happy to make adjustments -- it depends on who wants to participate and what people say on the interest form (so please fill it out).

 <br><br>